osohq/oso/docs/more/faq.rst

 How does pricing work?
 ----------------------

-oso is freely available as an open source product and will always be open source.
+oso is freely available as an open source product and will always be free and open source.

 We are also working on an enterprise product that extends the open source core with additional features.
 If you are interested in support for oso or enterprise